Bearded dragon waving is one of the most interesting behaviors you’ll see in pet reptiles. And at first, many owners assume it was just a coincidence.

 On occasion, these creatures will see their own reflection and think it’s another beardie.
 When this happens they might decide to wave as a sign or acknowledgment or to show they don’t want to fight (it would be a stalemate after all).

-So if you see your bearded dragon waving off into the distance, this might be the reason.
+So if you see your bearded dragon waving off into the distance, this might be the reason (the same thing goes for glass surfing).
 This usually isn’t anything to be worried about since the chance of your beardie being legitimately afraid of their reflection isn’t that great.

 However, if you want to try and stop this from happening you can experiment with making subtle tweaks to the light positioning in their habitat and how the light in the room falls on the enclosure.